 Jesus could have stopped them, but He didn’t.
 He laid down His life willingly (John 10:17-18).
-He “resolutely set out for Jerusalem” (Luke 9:51) where He knew what would happen to Him.
+He “resolutely set out for Jerusalem” (Luke 9:51), where He knew He would be killed.
 He even told His followers what would happen.

 These evil people tortured Him, insulted Him, spat on Him and nailed Him to a cross to die (Matthew 27:27-56).
 He went through it all so we would not have to receive the punishment we deserve for our own wrongdoing, called “sin.”
-He also promised to send His Holy Spirit to live inside us to help us (John 14:15-27).
+He also promised to send His Holy Spirit to live inside us to help us when we follow Him (John 14:15-27).

-His death was the ultimate expression of His love for you and me because He stepped in to pay for our sins so we would not have to live with our enemy Satan forever, as our sins deserve.
+His death was the ultimate expression of His love for you and me because He stepped in to pay for our sins so we would not have to live with our enemy Satan for eternity, as our sins deserve.